shenlin192/Projet-de-R-D/Fichiers Hebdomadaire/semaine 13.md

 compilation as clearly as possible, I've collected numbers of pictures.
 Moreover, many simple but concrete examples are given.
 There are so many things needed to be explained in the chapter of link editor and I've just finished the part of "static link".
-Ideally, explaination of C++ compilation in my report can be finished next week.
+Ideally, explanation of C++ compilation in my report can be finished next week.

 # Tasks preview: